gioragutt/stx-amq-poc/README.md

 `npm start` or `yarn start`.

-This will start the "server-side" of the RPC, aka the side the response to RPC requests
+This will start the "server-side" of the RPC, aka the side that responsds to RPC requests

 ## Open terminal for client